Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 cd Anthromadness_EC_Nubia_post
 ```

-### **2. Keep All Datasets in /Datasets**
+### **2. Keep All Datasets in `/Datasets/`**

-All R scripts load files using relative paths, so the folder structure must remain unchanged.
+All analyses rely on the datasets stored in:

+**`/Datasets/`**

+Every R script uses **relative paths**, so **do not rename or move** this folder.

+The datasets include:
+- Pastoral Neolithic ancestry files
+- Mota/Ethio-HG datasets
+- Arabio–Egyptian basal proportion files
+- Ancient Egyptian & Sudanese proxies
+- Yemeni & Bedouin matrices
+- mMonte `source.txt` and `target.txt` files

+As long as these files remain inside `/Datasets/`, all scripts will run without errors.

-### **3. Run Analyses**
+### **3. Run the R Scripts**

-Open R or RStudio and execute any script inside:
+Open **R** or **RStudio**, then run any script in:

-R Scripts/

-All outputs (plots, tables, HTML heatmaps, mMonte results) will be automatically written to:

-Outputs/
+**`/R Scripts/`**

+Each script corresponds directly to one visualization or analysis:

+- PCA plots
+- Ancestry proportion charts
+- Heatmaps
+- Basal proportion metrics
+- mMonte multi-target simulations
+- Yemeni/Egyptian table generators

+Outputs will match those contained in the `/Outputs/` folder.
+If any issues or script errors arise, please contact the author, **Awale Abdi**.

+---
 ## Contact

 📌 Email: Awaleiabdi@outlook.com